 I had gone out the previous afternoon to make sure of the route that we would be following to the summit in the dark the next morning.
-You must walk from away from the hut, the same way you come in.
+You must walk away from the hut, the same way you came in.
 When you get to the cement jeep tract you need to turn left and up the hill.

 Follow the jeep track up the hill and then turn left into another jeep track marked by a stone standing upright.
-After you have turned left, you will see a set of yellow shoe prints set in cement with a white background pointing the way ahead.
+After you have turned left, you will see a set of yellow shoe prints set in cement on a white background pointing the way ahead.
 Once again don’t assume that you know where the trail is taking you.
 Very often Arangies will not take you on the most direct route to where you want to go and that applies to the route from the overnight hut to the summit as well.